haskell/core-libraries-committee/guides/no-monadfail-st-inst.md

 # When

-At the very earliest the change may appear in GHC 9.4 (~ Q3 2022).
+The change has happened in GHC 9.4.

 # How